GregoryBWilson/Election_Analysis/README.md

 ![This is a screen shot from a Notepad view for the file](Resources/Election_Results_Text_File.png "Figure 2.2 - Election Results as Written to a Text File")
 **Figure 2.2 - Election Results as Written to a Text File**

-The program correctly captures the required data and displaces it clearly both directly on the screening and in the required text file format.
+The program correctly captures the required data and displays it clearly both directly on the screen and in the required text file format.

 ### 2.2 Observations

-The first important observation is that the sum of ballets equals 369,711 when count by ballets from a county or ballets for a given candidate.
-It is important to confirm the validity of the results by appropriately cross check the data for the possibly of errors.
-As illustrated in the approach section above, figure 1.5 our program would have display an error message if these two method resulted in a different count of total ballets.
+The first important observation is that the sum of ballots equals 369,711 when counted by ballots from a county or ballots for a given candidate.
+It is important to confirm the validity of the results by appropriately cross checking the data for the possibly of errors.
+As illustrated in the approach section above, see figure 1.5, our program would have display an error message if these two method resulted in a different count of total ballots.

 #### 2.2.1 Review of County Data

-The results did show that at 82.8% of the county votes, Denver contributed to the vast majority of the quotes.
+The results did show that at 82.8% of the county votes, Denver contributed to the vast majority of the votes.
 This is a very surprising result since Jefferson, Denver, and Arapahoe are amount the largest counties in Colorado with reasonably comparable populations.
-I am concerned that not all of the ballets are represented in the data that has been provided for audit.
-I recommend that the data source be thoroughly reviewed for missing ballet sources.
+I am concerned that not all of the ballots are represented in the data that has been provided for audit.
+I recommend that the data source be thoroughly reviewed for missing ballot sources.

 #### 2.2.2 Review of Candidate Data

 The results did show that Diana DeGette was determined to have been the winner with an overwhelming 73.8% of the total votes counted.
-Unfortunately, based on the county data findings in section 2.2.1 it would not be possible to certify the results until such time a the county based missing ballet issue has been resolved.
+Unfortunately, based on the county data findings in section 2.2.1 it would not be possible to certify the results until such time a the county based missing ballot issue has been resolved.

 #### 2.2.3 Summary of Election Outcomes

 In summary this is what has been determined from the election data analyzed:

-- The total votes casted based on county either the candidate that was selected or the county in which the ballet came from was 369,711 confirming that the data has been validated.
+- The total votes casted based on counting either the candidate that was selected or the county in which the ballot came from was 369,711 confirming that the data has been validated.
 - The largest number of votes came from Denver county with 306, 055 votes accounting for 82.8% of all votes
 - The county vote count is verified by the fact that the total votes by county add to 369,711 and the percentages add to 100%
 - The largest vote count by candidate goes to Diana DeGette with 272,892 votes accounting for 73.8% of the votes